ChrstphrHll/npc_gen/students/Leya Escobar.md

 ---
 # Leya Escobar
 ### Description
-- Human Fighter from Aldercrown Empire
+- Human Fighter from Floating Island
 - 3rd year Assault student in Alderden
 - short straight blonde hair that's plain, Pale Gray eyes, and Dark Brown skin
 - Is Self-disciplined and Mawkish, and has Righteous as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes